 The SAMM, Section C6.3.7.1, states that, if contingent fees are part of a contract proposal, inclusion should be made known to the purchasing government prior to, or in conjunction with, the submission of the LOA to that government.
-The notification should include the following: the name and address of the agent; the estimated amount of the proposed fee; the percentage of the sales price; and a statement that appropriate officials of the DOD consider the fee to be fair and reasonable or that the USG cannot determine the reasonableness of the proposed fee.
+The notification should include the following: the name and address of the agent; the estimated amount of the proposed fee; the percentage of the sales price; and a statement that appropriate officials of the DoD consider the fee to be fair and reasonable or that the USG cannot determine the reasonableness of the proposed fee.
 This statement is normally included as an LOA note.

-The SAMM C6.3.7.4 states all LOAs, which include contingent fees (regardless of value of the case) and all correspondence with an international partner on the subject of contingent fees relative to Price and Availability (P&A) data or an LOA, as well as all post-LOA notifications about contingent fees, must be coordinated with DSCA.
+The SAMM C6.3.7.4 states all LOAs, which include contingent fees (regardless of value of the case) and all correspondence with a purchaser on the subject of contingent fees relative to Price and Availability (P&A) data or an LOA, as well as all post-LOA notifications about contingent fees, must be coordinated with DSCA.

-Foreign Military Sales International Partner Involvement in Contracting
+Foreign Military Sales Customer Involvement in Contracting

-The FMS process primarily involves the international partner in LOA related issues.
+The FMS process primarily involves the foreign customer in LOA related issues.
 After the LOA is accepted, internal USG processes are undertaken to fulfill the LOA requirements.
-Generally, these internal processes are accomplished without direct international partner involvement.
+Generally, these internal processes are accomplished without direct foreign purchaser involvement.
 The SAMM, Section C6.3.5, states that sufficient details should be included in the LOA to allow the U.S. PCO to negotiate and award a contract without requiring foreign country representation or direct involvement in the formal negotiation process.

-Although, traditionally, the norm has been no or very limited international partner involvement in the DOD contracting process, policy in both the SAMM and the DFARS does permit international partners to participate in certain elements of the contracting process.
-This policy supports the overarching intent for the FMS process to provide transparency to international partners.
-Unfortunately, there can be confusion on the part of employees within the DOD acquisition infrastructure (as well as by international partners) regarding the extent of international partner participation in the DOD contracting process.
-If an international partner has an interest in participating in the FMS acquisition process, these desires should be identified early in the LOA development process, preferably in the Letter of Request (LOR), in order that the LOA implementation plans can include international partner participation.
+Although, traditionally, the norm has been no or very limited FMS customer involvement in the DoD contracting process, policy in both the SAMM and the DFARS does permit FMS customers to participate in certain elements of the contracting process.
+This policy supports the overarching intent for the FMS process to provide transparency to international customers.
+Unfortunately, there can be confusion on the part of employees within the DoD acquisition infrastructure (as well as by international purchasers) regarding the extent of FMS customer participation in the DoD contracting process.
+If an FMS customer has an interest in participating in the FMS acquisition process, these desires should be identified early in the LOA development process, preferably in the Letter of Request (LOR), in order that the LOA implementation plans can include customer participation.

-The following outlines the areas, per the SAMM and the DFARS, that the international partner may choose to have greater participation and other areas where international partner participation is not permitted.
+The following outlines the areas, per the SAMM and the DFARS, that the customer may choose to have greater participation and other areas where customer participation is not permitted.